moarray28/weatherapp/README.md

 Photon is web based platform for having  current and future weather reports.
-Website is made using React JS ,Tailwind CSS, Express .
+It is made using React JS(Vite) ,Tailwind CSS, Express .

 I have used WeatherAPI(https://www.weatherapi.com/) for JSON based data.